OpenZeppelin/compound-monitoring/defender/README.md

 Other To do:
 - Compare (diff) all serverless.yml files to templates - Not Started
-- Verify all Autotask Scheduling
-- Verify Autotask Stack variable matches actual stack
-- Verify Stack Variables exist in Secret.yml and Autotask
-- Verify Secrets error handling
 - Update the README
+- Verify all Autotask Scheduling - Done
+- Verify Autotask Stack variable matches actual stack - Done
+- Verify Stack Variables exist in Secret.yml and Autotask - Done
+- Verify Secrets error handling - Done
+- Remove vulnerable packages - Done
+- Linted - Done
 - Template Autotask and Relay - Done
-- Template Autotask, Sentinel, and Relay - Done
+- Template Autotask, Contract Sentinel, and Relay - Done
 - Template Autotask, Forta Sentinel, and Relay - Done
-- Standardize all YAMLs with single quotes - Done
 - Scheduling time 52560000 to 525600000 - Done
 - Validate if relay settings are the same between old vs new - Done
 - Verify Paused status on production - Done